Visual Basic 2005 Enumerations

 PrivateUserRoles.Login(sUserName, spassword)

-'The security object will return a Roles property that contains
+'The security object will return a Roles property that contains all

-'all roles associated with given employee
+associated with the given employee

 For Each sRole In PrivateUserRoles.Roles()

-'Set an appropriate level of authorization based on the assigned roles
+'Set an appropriate level of authorization based on the

 Select Case sRole

-' Certain employees in HR must have access to all relevant data
+'Certain employees in HR must have access to all relevant data

 Case "HRManager", "HRClerk", "HRPayrollClerk"